 Fig Bistro seats about thirty inside (I did not count) with couple of tables in the courtyard outside the restaurant for those nice days, which during warmer season, Asheville enjoys quite a lot.
 There is a small bar and the atmosphere is bistro with small close tables in a very comfortable setting.

 Fig Bistro has a website and you can see the menus there as like most creative restaurants it probably changes.
 My wife and I shared an appetizer of maple glazed pork belly with white bean puree, bacon and apple compote.
 The pork belly was delicious with good fall feel to it with pork and apple.
-My wife had a salad of duck confit, local mesclun mix, beets and walnuts.
-I had a Wagyu burger with bacon and gorgonzola.
-The burger was a good size and tasted wonderful, really hit the spot.
-Service was excellent and everyone we came in contact with was friendly.
+My wife had a salad of duck confit, local mescalin mix, beets and walnuts.
+I had a Wagyu burger with bacon and Gorgonzola.
+The serving portions were generous.
+The Wagyu burger was one of the best.
+My Service was excellent and everyone we came in contact with was friendly.

 Check out their website at www.figbistro.com for latest menu and hours.